 Baptism Is a Picture and Type of Your Salvation

 Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: — 1 Corinthians 15:1-4.

-Being immersed into water is a picture of Christ’s death and burial.
+Being immersed in water is a picture of Christ’s death and burial.
 When you become a born again Christian, your old spirit, which was evil, dies to sin.
 You receive a new spirit and are quickened or made alive, in its place.
-Thus emerging from the water is a type of Christ’s resurrection and the new born spirit in a new believer:
+Thus emerging from the water is a type of Christ’s resurrection and the newborn spirit in a new believer: